neuman/python-carteblanche/README.md

 python-carteblanche
 ===================

-A menuing system with the unlimited power.
+A menuing system of unlimited power.
 Holds and serializes the in-memory relationship between urls and objects and users.

 Installation